schleierlab/mmw-cavity-paper-analysis/README.md

         - `caecilia-renalaysis.ipynb` (fast)
         - `cassia-reanalysis.ipynb` (>5 min)
         - `flaminia-reanalysis.ipynb` (>5 min)
+    - The resulting `.csv` files may not be identical to those provided here, but will be numerically quite close.
 - `paper_figures`: additional code that is imported in the main notebook (`analysis.ipynb`)
 - `README.md`: this README